 Quickstart: On-board Azure Sentinel

-In this quickstart you will learn how to on-board Azure Sentinel.
+In this quickstart, learn how to on-board Azure Sentinel.

 To on-board Azure Sentinel, you first need to enable Azure Sentinel, and then connect your data sources.
-Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft Threat Protection solutions, Microsoft 365 sources, including Office 365, Azure AD, Azure ATP, and Microsoft Cloud App Security, Azure Defender alerts from Azure Security Center, and more.
+Azure Sentinel comes with a number of connectors for Microsoft solutions, available out of the box and providing real-time integration, including Microsoft 365 Defender (formerly Microsoft Threat Protection) solutions, Microsoft 365 sources (including Office 365), Azure AD, Microsoft Defender for Identity (formerly Azure ATP), Microsoft Cloud App Security, Azure Defender alerts from Azure Security Center, and more.
 In addition, there are built-in connectors to the broader security ecosystem for non-Microsoft solutions.
-You can also use common event format, Syslog or REST-API to connect your data sources with Azure Sentinel.
+You can also use Common Event Format (CEF), Syslog or REST-API to connect your data sources with Azure Sentinel.

-After you connect your data sources, choose from a gallery of expertly created dashboards that surface insights based on your data.
-These dashboards can be easily customized to your needs.
+After you connect your data sources, choose from a gallery of expertly created workbooks that surface insights based on your data.
+These workbooks can be easily customized to your needs.

 Active Azure Subscription, if you don't have one, create a free account before you begin.